shoaibrayeen/shoaibrayeen.github.io/index.md

 [Shell Scripting](https://github.com/shoaibrayeen/Shell-Programming),
 [LEX and YACC](https://github.com/shoaibrayeen/Lex-and-Yacc), and [Assembly Language](https://github.com/shoaibrayeen/Assembly-Language).
-I have used PostgreSQL for Database, Rails for Framework and ElasticSearch for Searching.
+I have used PostgreSQL, MySQL and DynamoDB for Databases, Rails, Django and Flask for Frameworks and ElasticSearch for Searching.
 I am Familiar with REST API, Redis (Caching/Tokenizing) and Sidekiq (Asynchronous Processing).

 I have completed the following Projects :
 - [Profile Management System](https://github.com/shoaibrayeen/Profile-Management-System) —  _Ruby on Rails, PostgreSQL, ElasticSearch, Sidekiq_